-The Declaration of Trust provides that in the event that a non-exempt take-over bid is made for Units, unless the take-over bid is structured to permit holders of Class A Units, Class I Units, Class B LP1 Units, Class B LP2 Units and GAR B Exchangeable Units (the "Exchangeable Securities") to both exchange or redeem and tender conditional on take-up, then, from and after the first take-up of Units under the said take-over bid (provided that not less than 25% of the Units other than Units held at the date of the take-over bid by the offeror or associates or affiliates of the offeror are so taken up) the terms and conditions of the Exchangeable Securities will be amended such that the exchange or redemption ratio shall be varied to equal 110% of the conversion, redemption or exchange ratio then in effect (such that on conversion, redemption, exercise or exchange the holder shall receive 1.1 Class U Units for each Class U Unit that the holder would otherwise have received).
+The Declaration of Trust provides that in the event that a non-exempt take-over bid is made for Units, unless the take-over bid is structured to permit holders of Class A Units, Class I Units, Class B LP1 Units, Class B LP2 Units and GAR B Exchangeable Units (the "Exchangeable Securities") to both exchange and tender conditional on take-up, then, from and after the first take-up of Units under the said take-over bid (provided that not less than 25% of the Units other than Units held at the date of the take-over bid by the offeror or associates or affiliates of the offeror are so taken up) the terms and conditions of the Exchangeable Securities will be amended such that the exchange ratio shall be varied to equal 100% of the exchange ratio then in effect (such that on conversion, exercise or exchange the holder shall receive 1.1 Class U Units for each Class U Unit that the holder would otherwise have received).
 Notwithstanding any adjustment on completion of an exclusionary offer as described above, the distribution rights attaching to the Exchangeable Securities will not be adjusted until the conversion, redemption or exchange right is actually exercised.